Ex-Pompey man David Norris: 'I've retired three times and been advised to quit by doctors - but I'm still playing at 42'

-Ex-Portsmouth, Leeds, Plymouth and Ipswich man David Norris: 'I've retired three times and been advised to quit by doctors - but I'm still playing at 42'
+Ex-Portsmouth, Plymouth and Leeds man David Norris: 'I've retired three times and been advised to quit by doctors - but I'm still playing at 42'

 Exasperated by a goalless scoreline despite their dominance, Lancaster City’s manager had one final card to play.